Meet the superintendent

 A message from Dr. Jeff Craig

-Welcome to West Aurora School District 129, where we believe in equity and opportunity for all!
+Welcome to West Aurora School District 129, where we believe that every student should have access to a rigorous, comprehensive education as well as opportunities to develop their talents and passions.
 I would like to share some information about myself, what I believe in, and how my background and experiences are put to work for the students in West Aurora.

+My history in education includes having been a high school mathematics and industrial arts teacher, coach, dean, assistant principal, and principal.
 I hold a Bachelor of Arts in Education-Industrial Arts from Northern Illinois University, a Master of Arts in Administration and Supervision from Loyola University Chicago, and a Doctorate of Education from the University of Illinois-Champaign.
-I graduated from Richards High School in Oak Lawn, where I feel honored to have been named a Distinguished Alumnus and a member of the Athletic Hall of Fame.

 WEST AURORA DISTRICT CHALLENGE COINS